Main menu

 It was a heartbreaking scene, and it makes you wish you could be there with them to help.

 He walked back to his sister in the cave, repeating, “My mother died, and now my father is dead.”
-Despair had begun to seep into him, and when he reached the cave, he found his sister lying on the ground with something in her mouth to chew.
+Despair was beginning to take hold of him, and when he reached the cave, he found his sister lying on the ground with something in her mouth to chew.
 She had started to become delirious and was nearing death, and when he asked her what was in her mouth, she did not answer.
 He reached out and pulled it out, discovering it was a piece of marble.
 When he tried to take some food from his bag for her, he was surprised to see her holding a small rock and saying, “They are rice balls.
 I made them for you, please take one.”
-Tears fell from his eyes as he began to realize.
+Tears streamed down his face as he began to realize.
 He tried to feed her a piece of watermelon, and she thanked him.
 She fell asleep afterward and never woke up.

 This scene will definitely make you shake and collapse, and you will no longer find yourself wanting for anything.

-Night fell, and Seita lay down next to his sister, holding her in his arms with sadness that consumed him entirely.
+Night fell, and Seita laid down next to his sister, holding her in his arms with a sadness that consumed him completely.
 In the morning, he bought what was needed to burn her body.
 The scene at that moment felt strange because the war had ended, and life seemed to return to normal.
 The people around him were doing what they had missed during the cursed war, while he was preparing to cremate his sister Setsuko.

-In intense creativity and surreal pain sweeping the soul, the memories of Setsuko running and playing around the place, her innocent laughter that touches even hardened hearts, her words with her brother, and her innocent, childish looks that made everyone relate to her and love her as if she were your daughter or sister, were displayed.
+Amid intense creativity and surreal pain piercing the soul, the memories of Setsuko running and playing nearby, her innocent laughter that touches even hardened hearts, her words shared with her brother, and her innocentchildish expressions that made everyone relate to her and love her as if she were your daughter or sister, were vividly displayed.

-The next morning, he took his sister's ashes, placed them in her candy box, and went back to the village, but he never returned to the cave.
+The next morning, he took his sister's ashes, put them in her candy box, and headed back to the village, but he never went back to the cave.

 Words to all humanity

-Shame on you, humanity, for witnessing these moments in children's lives and not acting until your own children and families are at risk.
-It is heartbreaking to see war wiping out everything green and innocent everywhere.
+Shame on you, humanity, for watching these moments in children's lives and not acting until your own children and families are threatened.
+It is heartbreaking to see war destroying everything green and innocent everywhere.
 You are not immune from this.
-It will inevitably affect you sooner or later.
+It will inevitably impact you sooner or later.
 One day, you and your family will become the next victims.

 Let's say the music in this movie fully conveys the event.
 You can close your eyes and listen, then easily guess what is happening, and its emotional impact is beyond words.
 It really stands out as one of the movie's remarkable creations.

-At the beginning of the movie, we see the souls of the two children meeting and living peacefully without fear.
-I believe this illustrates how harsh and cruel the real world is, and that they are now finding peace in the other world.
+At the start of the movie, we see the souls of the two children meeting and living peacefully without fear.
+I believe this shows how harsh and cruel the real world is, and that they are now finding peace in the other world.

 Something caught my eye in the movie, and I wondered about it: Why didn't Seita withdraw his mother’s money right after her death, or at least once he ran out of what he was bartering for?
 He needed to do that quickly, but I don’t think he expected how fast events would unfold, or that his sister wouldn’t tolerate what was happening to her for long.
 Or maybe he first wanted to use up what he had and barter with it, so he wouldn’t exhaust that money too quickly if he withdrew it.

-There is a saying that adversity forges men, and I saw this truth in Grave of the Fireflies.
-Despite Seita's mother dying, losing his home, and being abandoned by his cruel aunt, he endured many hardships for his sister Setsuko and was her protector until she fell ill and died.
+There is a saying that adversity shapes men, and I saw this truth in Grave of the Fireflies.
+Despite Seita's mother dying, losing his home, and being abandoned by his cruel aunt, he faced many hardships for his sister Setsuko and was her protector until she fell ill and died.

-Sickness and death are in God's hands alone, and all humans will eventually die.
-However, we should understand the reasons behind this and the circumstances surrounding those reasons.
-It is hard to accept the idea of two children dying alone, without anyone offering a helping hand or even caring about what is happening to them.
+Sickness and death are solely in God's hands, and all humans will eventually die.
+However, we should seek to understand the reasons behind this and the circumstances surrounding these reasons.
+It is difficult to accept the idea of two children dying alone, without anyone offering help or caring about what is happening to them.
 This is a waste of the good human nature that God created within us.

 The movie as a whole teaches us how to be kind to each other, how to care for each other, how to stand together against the scourges of war and disease, and other threats.
 However, it teaches us this with great harshness until we feel the pain from neglecting these qualities, so we must pull ourselves together and begin.
 It marks a new stage that honors all those we've lost in previous eras and renews hope for future generations, so they may live in mercy, peace, and love.